ocramz/heidi/README.md

 Nowadays, data science is a very established practice and many software libraries offer excellent functionality for working with such dataframes. `R` has `tidyverse` , Python has `pandas`, and so on.

 What about Haskell?

+The `Frames` [1] library offers rigorous type safety and good runtime performance, at the cost of some setup overhead. `Heidi`'s  main design goal instead is to have minimal overhead and possibly very low cognitive load to data science practitioners, at the cost of some type safety.

 ## TL;DR